USAS and CAPPS Financials Invoice Number Field Requirements

 Payment-related information may include:

-• Customer account number (other than complete CBA and CLIBA numbers and bank account numbers).
+- Customer account number (other than complete payment and travel card numbers and bank account numbers).

 To provide payees with the payment-related information needed to reconcile payments: